rjjohnson1204/LAB-Classes-Objects_TicTacToe/README.md

 ![ Game play](https://github.com/rjjohnson1204/Lab04-Classes-Objects_TicTacToe/blob/master/Assets/Game_play_Capture.PNG)

-3.Players will make their selection by enter a number 1-9 corresponding to positions on the game board.
+3. Players will make their selection by enter a number 1-9 corresponding to positions on the game board.

 4. After each selection the players will switch to make their selection and keep doing so until a winner is determined.